temportalflux/integro-tabletop/Backlog.md

 ## Unify mutators, criteria, and features
 - Convert `feature` block to a `mutator-todo "feature"` block, features are granted using mutators.
 FromKDL structs which accept both mutators and features now only accept mutators.
 - Convert `criteria` into a `mutator "only_if"` (or similar name) which accepts a single criteria and any number of submutators.
 Submutations are only applied if the criteria passes.
-This replaces the usage of `criteria` in features and conditions.
+This CAN replace the usage of `criteria` in features and conditions, but not entirely b/c features with criteria should still show up in UI (and just be marked as inactive/criteria not met).

 ## Conditions
 - degrees (like exhaustion): these are stages of the same condition, which add more mutators the higher the degree.